flokleiser/nextjs-flo/README.md

     - [ ] Half fixed, hacky workaround by making the animation duration so short it hopefully is not noticeable, still needs some fixing probably

 ## Ideas for when bored:

+- [ ] 404 page --> link back to home, projects and links?

 - [x] Add 404 page

 - [ ] Look into .sass

 - [ ] Animation onSelect (on clicking projects/portfolio)

 - [ ] page transitions

 ## Checklist before publish: